tianxu314159/code-for-paper-fracture-solute-transport/README.md

 # code-for-paper-fracture-solute-transport
-this code is for solute transport in  rough fractures!
+This code is for solute transport in  rough fractures!
+The file named "geoSMOOTH.dat" is one of the example geometry data.
 Code running steps:
 (1) Based on Linux system, download and unzip the palabos package.
 Download address: https://github.com/gladk/palabos
 (2) Copy the folder "code for paper" into the "example" folder in the directory of palabos,and create a new empty file named "tmp" to restore the simulation results.